-- 2.4 The largest allocation in the strategy is to growth assets, the split between equities and Jersey property, is determined by recommendations from Jersey Property Holdings, following a review of the properties that were bequeathed to the Estate of E.J.
-Bailhache Fund.
-The balance of this amount will then be allocated to equities so that that growth assets are within the range. - 2.5 The intention is that the Estate of E.J.
-Bailhache Fund will be able to participate in the CIF. - 2.6 The ranges indicate tolerable variations according to investment conditions at any time. - 2.7 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 2.8 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool.

-2.9 No off-balance sheet vehicles are permitted.
+23.2.4 The largest allocation in the strategy is to growth assets; the split between equities and Jersey property is determined by recommendations from Jersey Property Holdings, following a review of the properties that were bequeathed

+- 23.2.5 The intention is that the Estate of E.J.
+Bailhache Fund will be able to participate in the CIF. - 23.2.6 The ranges indicate tolerable variations according to investment conditions at any time. - 23.2.7 Specific cash limits, such as concentration limits or credit-rating limits, are to be dealt with at the level of the investment pool. - 23.2.8 Other asset class-specific limits such as concentration limits, leverage limits or country limits, will be dealt with at the level of the investment pool. - 23.2.9 No off-balance sheet vehicles are permitted.

-- 3.1 The Estate of E.J.
-Bailhache Fund can carry out investment through the CIF. - 3.2 All of the Jersey properties will remain outside of the CIF.
+- 23.3.1 The Estate of E.J.
+Bailhache Fund can carry out investment through the CIF. - 23.3.2 All of the Jersey properties will remain outside of the CIF.

-Le Don De Faye Trust Fund Investment Strategy
+24. Le Don De Faye Trust Fund Investment Strategy

-1. Purpose of the Le Don De Faye Trust Fund
+24.1 Purpose of the Le Don De Faye Trust Fund

-- 1.1 Jurat Percy Chambers Cabot died on 24th April 1959, and bequeathed his assets to the Treasurer of the States (the "Trustee"), to set up a Trust Fund called "Le Don de Faye" after the death of the annuitant, his unmarried sister, Alice Jane Chambers ('Lilian') Cabot.
-The Trust Fund was created in memory of his late wife, Vera Mary de Faye, and of her late father, Thomas Louis de Faye, Major, Royal Militia of Island of Jersey. - 1.2 The Will, dated 7th June 1958, states that the assets are to be held in trust for the following purpose (the Will was probated on 29th April 1959) - - 1.3 "to distribute the annual income of the Fund (not necessarily in equal sums) for the sole discretion of the Rectors and their Churchwardens of the twelve parishes, for them to have sole discretion to distribute to needy parishioners of all social standing in each parish". - 1.4 Under the terms of the Will, the income of the Fund is to be apportioned and distributed in the name of the bequest "Le Don de Faye", 2/13th to the Rector and Churchwardens of St. Clement in the first week of December; and 1/13th to each of the Rectors and Churchwardens of the other 11 parishes in the third week of December. - 1.5 The Treasurer, as trustee for the Le Don De Faye Trust Fund, is required to carry out the following duties - To hold the capital of the Trust Fund together with the accumulated income as shall have accrued, together with any other liquid assets of the personal estate in the Trust. - To invest the residue and proceeds of the Trust Fund as directed by the Committee of the States responsible for the controlling and supervising the finances of the States of Jersey (formerly the Finance and Economics Committee, now superseded by the Minister for Treasury and Resources). - 1.6 The Will clearly states that the bequests should only be made out of the income, and therefore the capital of the Le Don De Faye Trust Fund should be preserved and not distributed.
+- 24.1.1 Jurat Percy Chambers Cabot died on 24th April 1959, and bequeathed his assets to the Treasurer of the States (the "Trustee"), to set up a Trust Fund called "Le Don de Faye" after the death of the annuitant, his unmarried sister, Alice Jane Chambers ('Lilian') Cabot.
+The Trust Fund was created in memory of his late wife, Vera Mary de Faye, and of her late father, Thomas Louis de Faye, Major, Royal Militia of the Island of Jersey. - 24.1.2 The Will, dated 7th June 1958, states that the assets are to be held in trust for the following purpose (the Will was probated on 29th April 1959) - - 24.1.3 "to distribute the annual income of the Fund (not necessarily in equal sums) for the sole discretion of the Rectors and their Churchwardens of the twelve parishes, for them to have sole discretion to distribute to needy parishioners of all social standing in each parish" - 24.1.4 Under the terms of the Will, the income of the Fund is to be apportioned and distributed in the name of the bequest "Le Don de Faye", 2/13th to the Rector and Churchwardens of St. Clement in the first week of December; and 1/13th to each of the Rectors and Churchwardens of the other 11 parishes in the third week of December.

+- 24.1.5 The Treasurer, as trustee for the Le Don De Faye Trust Fund, is required to carry out the following duties - To hold the capital of the Trust Fund together with the accumulated income as shall have accrued, together with any other liquid assets of the personal estate in the Trust. - To invest the residue and proceeds of the Trust Fund as directed by the Committee of the States responsible for the controlling and supervising of the finances of the States of Jersey (formerly the Finance and Economics Committee, now superseded by the Minister for Treasury and Resources). - 24.1.6 The Will clearly states that the bequests should only be made out of the income, and therefore the capital of the Le Don De Faye Trust Fund should be preserved and not distributed.